MS Agronomy Application

-- You will enter names and email addresses of three people who can submit LOR's for you in the preapp
+- In the application, you will enter names and email addresses of three people who can submit LOR's

-- As soon as you submit the preapp, recommenders will automatically get an email asking them to submit an LOR.
-The email contains a link they can use to upload their LOR.
+- When you submit the preapp, recommenders will automatically get an email that contains a link for them to submit an LOR

 - Be sure to tell recommenders they will be receiving a "do not reply" email from ISU, and to check their junk mail if they do not get it in their inbox

-- Should the system not function for some reason, recommenders are welcome to send their LOR to firstname.lastname@example.org.
+- Should the system not function, recommenders are welcome to send their LOR to firstname.lastname@example.org

 - Request official transcripts from all undergraduate or graduate institutions.
 Please send your official transcripts to: